20.2 C

 A view on Murchison Falls (c) Uganda Safari Travel Guide

-Kazinga Channel boat cruise safari, Queen Elizabeth National Park
+Kazinga Channel, Queen Elizabeth National Park

 At last, after the Nile River cruise, you can skip the Kazinga channel cruise.
 However, along the banks of the Kazinga channel, hippos and buffaloes and elephants frequently coexist than they do at Murchison falls.
 This is due to the large channel banks that appear during the dry season as water levels recede.